Resolving Ambiguity of the Kondo Temperature Determination in Mechanically Tunable Single-Molecule Kondo Systems

-Because we determine by the NRG-based fits not only $\Gamma/U$, but also the prefactor $G$ (see Eq.~\eqref{eq:FitFormula}), we can with the help of Eq.~\eqref{eq:asymmetry} and $\Gamma=\Gamma_\mathrm{S} + \Gamma_\mathrm{T}$ determine the coupling constants $\Gamma_{T}$ and $\Gamma_{S}$ separately.
-They are plotted in Fig.~\ref{fig5_fit-ratio}.
+An additional benefit of the above consistency test is the reliable extraction of $G$ in the otherwise problematic crossover regime.
+Consequently, we can use Eq.~\eqref{eq:asymmetry} together with $\Gamma=\Gamma_\mathrm{S} + \Gamma_\mathrm{T}$ to determine the coupling constants $\Gamma_{T}/U$ and $\Gamma_{S}/U$ separately (Fig.~\ref{fig5_fit-ratio}).
 We find that across the complete $z$ range studied here, $\Gamma_\mathrm{S} \gg \Gamma_\mathrm{T}$.
-This justifies the model underlying Eq.~\eqref{eq:FitFormula}, i.\,e.~the approximation of the molecule being equilibrated with the substrate and the tip serving as a weak probe of the spectral function.
+This retroactively justifies the model underlying Eq.~\eqref{eq:FitFormula}, that is, the approximation of the molecule being equilibrated with the substrate and the tip serving as a weak probe of the spectral function.
 Moreover, while $\Gamma_T/U$ varies only little, $\Gamma_S/U$ decreases from $0.1$ at $z=250$~pm to $0.007$ at $z=630$~pm.
 This is a direct consequence of the dehybridization upon lifting the molecule.
-We note that the $\Gamma_S/U$ values found here are in excellent agreement with $U$ and $\Gamma_S$ values independently calculated with {\it ab initio} methods \cite{Greuling11,greuling13}.
-The reduction of $\Gamma_T/U$ from $5\times10^{-3}$ to $2.5\times10^{-3}$ in the $z$ range of Fig.~\ref{fig5_fit-ratio} might be explained with the change of the orientation of the upper end of the molecule relative to the tip as the molecule is lifted (Fig.~\ref{fig1_scheme}).
+We note that the $\Gamma_S/U$ found here are in agreement with values independently calculated with {\it ab initio} methods \cite{Greuling11,greuling13}.
+In addition, in the weak-coupling regime (the inelastic spin-flip) third-order perturbation theory \cite{appelbaum66,*appelbaum67,ternes15} yields similar estimates of the overall $\Gamma/U$ (dominated by $\Gamma_S/U$), as Fig.~\ref{fig5_fit-ratio} shows.

 In summary, we have shown that lifting a spin-1/2 molecule from the metal surface allowed us to tune the system continuously from the strongly coupled Kondo regime to weakly coupled spin-flip regime.
 The detailed analysis of experimental data revealed inherent difficulties to reliably obtain $T_\mathrm{K}$ when thermal and Kondo energy scales are similar.
-However, we show that this problem can be tackled if additional data measured at magnetic fields, when the Zeeman energy is larger than the thermal energy, is used.
-Furthermore, our scheme allows to separate the coupling strengths to the two electron baths in an asymmetrically coupled Kondo system.
+However, we show that this problem can be tackled if additional data measured in magnetic fields, when the Zeeman energy is larger than the thermal energy, is used, even when the splitting of the zero bias anomaly is not present yet.
+Furthermore, our scheme allows us to separate the coupling strengths to the two electron leads in asymmetrically coupled Kondo systems.